 The scenic Malad River Valley wraps around it, with limestone terraces and open desert views.

 The site was historically known as Udy Hot Springs.
 Over the years, it also ran as Camperworld and Retrailia RV Resorts.
-Today, it's a private RV park with day-use access for soakers and divers alike.
+Today, it is a private RV park with day-use access for soakers and divers alike.

 So, are you ready to soak, dive, and unwind in Utah's high desert?
-Let me show you around.
+Let us show you around.

 Belmont Hot Springs (Formerly Udy Hot Springs): Utah's Geothermal Resort in northern Utah - Belmont Hot Springs Pond Overview Belmont Hot Springs Pond Overview presents a wide view of the green-blue pond bordered by grass, with a few people and a car near the opposite shore, surrounded by gently rolling hills on a clear day.